Table of Contents

 Sample pathology report

-- Liver, mass, core biopsy:
+- Liver, mass, partial hepatectomy:

-- Scirrhous hepatocellular carcinoma; see comment
+- Scirrhous hepatocellular carcinoma (see comment)

 - Comment: This tumor shows histologic features of scirrhous hepatocellular carcinoma with nests and trabecula of hepatoid cells within a dense fibrous stroma.
 The tumor cells show positive staining for glypican 3, arginase1 and CK7, as is typical for this variant.